aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 ---
 ```

-# Apply patch to Azure IoT device SDK
+# Apply patch to Azure IoT device SDK for C, run sample code to connect to AWS IoT Core

-The patch is in a form of source code because there are severl long-term support branch in Azure IoT devicde SDK.
-We use branch **LTS-02-2020** as reference.
-Please copy this file "[iothub_client/src/iothubtransport_mqtt_common.c](iothub_client/src/iothubtransport_mqtt_common.c)" to "[https://github.com/Azure/azure-iot-sdk-c/blob/lts_02_2020/iothub_client/src/iothubtransport_mqtt_common.c](https://github.com/Azure/azure-iot-sdk-c/blob/lts_02_2020/iothub_client/src/iothubtransport_mqtt_common.c)".
+There is one file to patch.
+It’s locate at "[iothub_client/src/iothubtransport_mqtt_common.c](iothub_client/src/iothubtransport_mqtt_common.c)".
+Overwrite the file with the same name in your copy of the Azure IoT device SDK.

-For the ideas of how this patch works, please refer to "[Migration from Azure IoT Hub to AWS IoT Core.pdf](doc/Migration%20from%20Azure%20IoT%20Hub%20to%20AWS%20IoT%20Core.pdf)" for details.
+To understand how the patch works, please refer to "[Migration from Azure IoT Hub to AWS IoT Core.pdf](doc/Migration%20from%20Azure%20IoT%20Hub%20to%20AWS%20IoT%20Core.pdf)".

-## Run x509 sample code with patch
+## Run x.509 sample code with patch

-We have run x509 sample code, and it connects to Azure IoT Hub.
+We have run x.509 sample code to connect to Azure IoT Hub.
 Now we can modify the connect string and make it connect to AWS IoT Core.

-Use text editor to modify sample code ``iothub_client/samples/iothub_ll_client_x509_sample/iothub_ll_client_x509_sample.c` .
+Use a text editor to modify sample code ``iothub_client/samples/iothub_ll_client_x509_sample/iothub_ll_client_x509_sample.c` .
 Modify `connectionString` as below.
 We change host address to endpoint address, and device ID to our thing name.

 ```c
 static const char* connectionString = \